dotnet/docs/docs/architecture/cloud-native/azure-data-storage.md

 The Azure SQL Database Server engine is a fully managed Platform as a Service (PaaS).
 It manages tasks such as upgrades, patching, backups, and monitoring without user involvement.
 The service runs the latest stable version of the SQL Server Database Engine and patched OS and guarantees 99.99% availability.

 The [active geo-replication](https://docs.microsoft.com/azure/sql-database/sql-database-active-geo-replication) feature lets you create readable secondary databases in the same or a different Azure data center.
-A failover to a secondary database can be started if a failure should take place.
+If a failure of the primary database should occur, a failover to a secondary database can be started.
 At that point, the other secondaries automatically link to the new primary.
 Up to four secondary replicas are supported in either the same or in different regions.
 These secondaries can be used for read-only access queries to distribute read operations for your services across multiple replicas.

 Azure SQL Database includes [built-in monitoring and intelligent tuning](https://docs.microsoft.com/azure/sql-database/sql-database-monitoring-tuning-index).
 These features can help you maximize performance and reduce operational costs.
 The [Automatic Tuning](https://docs.microsoft.com/azure/sql-database/sql-database-automatic-tuning) feature provides continuous performance adjustments based on AI and machine learning.
 The service learns from your running workloads and can apply tuning recommendations.
 The longer an Azure SQL Database runs with automatic tuning enabled, the better it performs.

-[Azure SQL Database serverless](https://docs.microsoft.com/azure/sql-database/sql-database-serverless) (available for preview at time of the writing of this book) is a compute tier for single databases that automatically scales based on workload demand and bills for the amount of compute used per second.
+[Azure SQL Database serverless](https://docs.microsoft.com/azure/sql-database/sql-database-serverless) (available for preview at time of the writing) is a compute tier for single databases that automatically scales based on workload demand.
+It bills for the amount of compute used per second.
 It's well suited for workloads with intermittent, unpredictable usage patterns, interspersed with periods of inactivity.
 The serverless compute tier also automatically pauses databases during inactive periods so that only storage charges are billed.
 It automatically resumes when activity returns.

 Finally, there's the new [Azure SQL Database Hyperscale](https://azure.microsoft.com/services/sql-database/) pricing tier.
 It's powered by a highly scalable storage architecture and enables your database to grow as needed, eliminating the need to pre-provision storage resources.
 You can scale compute and storage resources independently, providing the flexibility to optimize performance for each workload.
 Azure SQL Database Hyperscale is optimized for [OLTP](https://en.wikipedia.org/wiki/Online_transaction_processing) processing and high throughput analytic workloads with storage up to 100 TB.
 With read-intensive workloads, Hyperscale provides rapid scale-out by provisioning additional read replicas as needed for offloading read workloads.